pact-foundation/pact-js/docs/messages.md

 # Event driven-systems

-## Introduction to asynchronous API Testing
+## Introduction to Message Based API Testing

 Modern distributed architectures are increasingly integrated in a decoupled, asynchronous fashion.
 Message queues such as ActiveMQ, RabbitMQ, SQS, Kafka and Kinesis are common, often integrated via small and frequent numbers of microservices (e.g. lambda).

-Furthermore, the web has things like WebSockets which involve bidirectional messaging.
+Furthermore, the web has things like WebSockets and gRPC which involve bidirectional messaging (synchronous).

 Pact has support for these use cases, by abstracting away the protocol and focussing on the messages passing between them.

 [Read the docs](https://docs.pact.io/getting_started/how_pact_works#non-http-testing-message-pact) for more on how Pact deals with this.

-## Contract Testing Process (Async)

 Pact is a consumer-driven contract testing tool, which is a fancy way of saying that the API `Consumer` writes a test to set out its assumptions and needs of its API `Provider`(s).
 By unit testing our API client with Pact, it will produce a `contract` that we can share to our `Provider` to confirm these assumptions and prevent breaking changes.